A New Hydrogeology Textbook: Coming Soon!

 "I'm teaching a groundwater course for the first time this semester and have been using your course notes that you published to the web extensively in developing my own.
 Thank you very much for providing the community with such a wonderful resource!"

 "I have to say that I think your notes are better than all the books out there!
 I'm contemplating just switching to them the next time I teach the class.
-If you do end up creating a textbook from them, I'd buy it for sure."
+If you do end up creating a textbook from them, I'd buy it for sure.
+The reason I like your notes so much is that you take the time to derive most stuff, which makes it a lot easier to understand where stuff comes from. "

 "I "discovered" your lecture notes on the Carleton SERC site under the hydrogeology heading.
 I found it late-I think you must have been part of one of the Hydrogeology working groups-and I've used the notes for 2 years now.
 I used to use Fetter (like everyone) then Schwartz and Zhang, then Hitchcock (British flavor)-but was never particularly happy...
-I find your notes clear, concise and all the students need with respect to the undergraduate course I teach."
+I find your notes clear, concise and all the students need with respect to the undergraduate course I teach...
+Thanks you so much for this-for the past 2 years I've talked about you in my class, specifically about how good I think the notes are and how much work went into them to just be shared on a website."

-Based on the feedback that I received, I've come to believe that a lot of you in the hydrogeology community share my dissatisfaction with the currently available textbooks.
+Based on the feedback that I received, and on my discussions with other hydrogeology teaching faculty, I've come to believe that a lot of you in the hydrogeology community share my dissatisfaction with the currently available textbooks.
 I now think that the community is ready for a new textbook; one that presents the material required for an introductory course in hydrogeology in a logical, conceptual way that people with a limited Earth Science background can understand, but still provides enough mathematical rigor to make it appropriate for an undergraduate engineering course or an upper division undergrad/grad level hydrogeology course in a classical geology department.
-I have therefore decided to convert my lecture notes into an actual textbook for formal publication.
-I have a co-author, and we are considering both traditional publication routes and the possibility of doing some sort of electronic version, potentially as digital content licensed to universities, or maybe as a standard e-book.
+I have therefore decided to expand my lecture notes into an actual textbook for formal publication.
+I have several potential contributing authors, and we are considering both traditional publication routes and the possibility of doing some sort of self-published electronic version, potentially as digital content licensed to universities, or maybe as a standard e-book.
 To set the final product apart from the existing textbooks in print, we plan to develop a book that

-1) contains enough basic geology so that it can be used for classes that are not necessarily in traditional Earth-Science programs (e.g., engineering, geography, environmental science),
+1) contains enough basic geology so that it can be used for classes that are not necessarily in traditional Earth Science programs (e.g., engineering, aquatic biology, geography, environmental science),

-2) presents the material in descriptive and conceptual ways suitable for less-quantitative disciplines, and
+2) presents the material in descriptive and conceptual ways suitable for the less-quantitative disciplines, and

 3) also includes enough derivations and quantitative information so that it will work for engineering and traditional hydrogeology students.